When is The Falcon and The Winter Soldier series released on Disney+?

 — Daniel Richtman #BlackLivesMatter (@DanielRPK) November 12, 2019

-Emily Van Camp is also expected to reprise her role as Sharon Carter (Peggy’s Niece).
-We wonder if Peggy ever found out about that kiss Sharon and Steve shared…

-In January 2020, it was announced that Noah Mills (The Enemy Within, The Brave) would also be joining the cast, though details of what role he’ll be playing are yet to be released.

-Carl Lumbly (Doctor Sleep, Cagney & Lacey, Alias) has also joined the cast, with speculation suggesting he could play Isaiah Bradley, the Black Captain America.
-In the comics, Bradley was the product of secret experiments on African-American soldiers, a storyline inspired by the very real Tuskegee syphilis studies.
+Noah Mills (The Brave) and Carl Lumbly (Alias) have also joined the cast in undisclosed roles, with some fans speculating that the latter could play Isaiah Bradley, the first black Captain America.

+In the comics, Bradley was the product of secret experiments by the US government on African-Americans as they attempted to replicate the super soldier serum, a storyline inspired by the very real Tuskegee syphilis studies.

 What is the Falcon/Winter Soldier TV series about?